Ystrad: Industrial development

-The rapid industrialisation brought about significant social changes.
-When Bodringallt Colliery school opened in 1861, only three other schools existed in the entire Rhondda valleys, highlighting how quickly the area was developing.
-The village also became home to some of the most profitable collieries belonging to the Cory brothers, establishing its reputation as an important centre within the South Wales coalfield.
+When Bodringallt Colliery school opened in 1861, only three other schools existed in the entire Rhondda valleys.
+The village also became home to several collieries belonging to the Cory brothers.

-Established in 1887, the Ystradyfodwg Cottage Hospital at Tyntyla, Ystrad, marked a significant moment as the Rhondda's first hospital.
+The Ystradyfodwg Cottage Hospital at Tyntyla, Ystrad, opened in 1887 as the Rhondda's first hospital.
 Its initial capacity was modest, with a four-bed ward designated solely for treating infectious diseases.
+By 1900, the growing village had gained a number of civic amenities: the Church of St Stephen was built in 1895–1896 at a cost of £3,600, and the Free Library was erected in 1895 for £3,000.

-The hospital played a crucial role during a major public health crisis when the Rhondda Urban District suffered a severe typhoid fever epidemic in 1904.
-The outbreak was traced to contaminated water supplies, with the Tyntyla water source identified as the primary cause.
+During the typhoid fever epidemic that affected the Rhondda Urban District in 1904, the outbreak was traced to contaminated water supplies, with the Tyntyla water source identified as the primary cause.
 The epidemic affected 399 people across the district, with 373 cases occurring in areas served by the contaminated Tyntyla supply.

-The village suffered a tragic loss during the Second World War when the Ystrad Free Library was completely destroyed on the night of Tuesday, 29 April 1941, during the same German air raid that devastated nearby Cwmparc.
+During the Second World War, the Ystrad Free Library was completely destroyed on the night of Tuesday, 29 April 1941, during the same German air raid that devastated nearby Cwmparc.
 A single stray bomb struck the building, killing the librarian's wife who had returned to collect a coat while her family was on the mountainside watching the air raid.
 The bombing occurred during the same raid that caused the heaviest loss of life the Rhondda suffered in a single night, with 28 fatalities in Cwmparc.
 Many local residents had taken shelter at Nebo Chapel, which served as a temporary air raid shelter, while others watched the bombing from the mountainsides above the village.